freegs-plasma/freegs/docs/optimisation.rst

 of stochastic search, similar to Genetic Algorithms, generally well suited to problems involving continuously varying parameters.

-The implementation of the algorithm is in ``freegs.optimiser``.
+The implementation of the algorithm is in `freegs.optimiser <https://github.com/bendudson/freegs/blob/master/freegs/optimiser.py>`_.
 It is generic, in that it operates on objects but does not need to know any details of what those objects are.
 To modify objects a list of ``controls`` are passed to the optimiser, each of which can set and get a value.
 To score each object a ``measure`` function is needed, which takes an object as input and returns a value.
 The optimiser works to minimise this value.

 An example which uses the optimisation method is in the ``freegs`` directory.
 This optimises a quadratic in 2D rather than tokamak equilibria.
 100 generations